saberland/saber/website/pages/tutorial/tutorial.md

 </style>
 ```

-You can add pagination based on the `page.pagination` value if you have more posts, we only have one so it doesn't matter for now:
+If you have more than 30 posts you can add pagination based on the `page.pagination` value which is also injected by `saber-plugin-query-posts` , we only have one so it doesn't matter for now:

 <img src="./images/post-list.png" class="browser-image" alt="post list">